Last Updated: September 25, 2022

 : Insight and Medicine

 are both Wisdom-based, which makes them good skills for the Monk.
-Medicine
+Unfortunately, Medicine is borderline useless (although check out some of our

 Cure Wounds is normally a hard choice in combat because you’re spending your Action to not damage your enemies when Healing Word is available, so the Action Economy makes it hard to justify.
 But, while you can use Hand of Healing as an Action, there’s almost no reason to do so in combat.